Python 3.8 to 3.12 supported.

 'django_mysql' to your

 Django-MySQL comes with some extra checks to ensure your database configuration is optimal.
 It’s best to run these now you’ve installed to see if there is anything to fix:

 For help fixing any warnings, see Checks.

 Are your tests slow?
-Check out my book Speed Up Your Django Tests which covers loads of best practices so you can write faster, more accurate tests.
+Check out my book Speed Up Your Django Tests which covers loads of ways to write faster, more accurate tests.

 Extending your QuerySets#